≡ Menu

 Life insurance companies generally consider a variety of factors when evaluating an applicant for coverage, including their overall health and medical history.

-An atrial septal defect (ASD) is a type of congenital heart defect that involves a hole in the wall between the two upper chambers of the heart (the atria).
-It is typically diagnosed in infancy or childhood, but it can also be diagnosed in adulthood.
+An atrial septal defect (ASD) is a congenital heart defect involving a hole in the wall between the two upper chambers of the heart (the atria).
+It is typically diagnosed in infancy or childhood but can also be diagnosed in adulthood.
+The problem is that an ASD can potentially cause complications such as heart failure, stroke, and arrhythmias and may require ongoing medical management and monitoring.

-Therefore, an insurance company may ask about an applicant’s diagnosis of ASD in order to better understand the potential risks and costs associated with insuring them.
+Therefore, an insurance company may ask about an applicant’s diagnosis of ASD to better understand the potential risks and costs associated with insuring them.
+This information can help the company determine the appropriate premium for the policy and ensure it can meet its financial obligations if the policyholder passes away.

-Aterial Septal Defect defined:
+Atrial Septal Defect defined:

 ASDs can range in size from small to large, and the severity of the defect can vary.
 Smaller ASDs may not cause any symptoms or complications and may not require treatment.
 However, larger ASDs or those that are causing symptoms or complications may require medical management and possibly surgery to repair the defect.